aaronkaka/commonjs-react-components/README.md

 - Use CommonJS to build and share UI components
 - Abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library or framework
-- No component API, event everything (using vanilla JavaScript DOM eventing)
+- No component API, event all interaction

-- Consumer decides DOM location, and eventing eligibility
+Utilizes vanilla JavaScript DOM eventing.
 Styled using the ubiquitous Bootstrap v3 for mobile-first responsiveness.

 ## Prerequisites